In addition to the Faculties of Graduate Studies and Arts requirements, the Department requires:

 d) A demonstration of reading knowledge of a second language related to the major field of study before the oral examination.

-e) Completion of at least one half course per semester.
+e) Completion of at least 3 units (0.5 full-course equivalent) per semester.

 Doctor of Philosophy